-Film Studies majors are not required to complete Honors projects to fulfill their major program of study.
+Film Studies majors are not required to complete senior thesis projects to fulfill their major program of study.
 All majors are instead required to take a senior seminar on an advanced topic of study.
-However, large percentages of majors do opt for a senior Honors thesis, which can take the form of a written history thesis, a screenplay, a 16mm film, a digital video, or a virtual filmmaking project.
-Senior Honors theses provide majors with the opportunity to advance what they have learned in their previous coursework through an extended individual project.
-Film Studies maintains a rigorous approach to evaluating Honors theses, but also provides close, one-on-one advising.
+However, large percentages of majors do opt for a senior thesis, which can take the form of a written history thesis, a screenplay, a 16mm film, a digital video, or a virtual filmmaking project.
+Senior theses provide majors with the opportunity to advance what they have learned in their previous coursework through an extended individual project.
+Film Studies maintains a rigorous approach to evaluating theses, but also provides close, one-on-one advising.
 Prizes exist for all forms of senior thesis work.
 A senior thesis is a privilege that we try to extend to all majors.

-Guidelines for 16mm, Digital Video, and Virtual Honors Theses:
+Guidelines for 16mm, Digital Video, and Virtual Theses:

 - All projects must be 12 minutes in length.
 Write a 12-minute screenplay.